The road back

 My Philippine colleagues were waiting for me at the airport.
 They watched with great interest from behind the glass door how Jim and I gathered our luggage.
 Susan and Carmen, the two youthful women of around 40, hugged me with sincere confidence, Nanay Nila, an elderly woman and Tatay Menes, a middle aged reticent man shook hands timidly.
 We all crammed into a taxi.
 Susan and Carmen were chattering to me during the whole ride, they were really excited about how we would get along.
 I was looking out of the window quietly, and the anguish slowly started to ease.

-Following the fasting of the last couple of days, my stomach was grumbling.
-First we went to Susan’s house so I could drop my luggage.
+Susan’s house so I could drop my luggage.
 We were zigzagging on the long narrow streets of a

 pretty housing project.
 It was a so called ‘social housing’ subsidized by the state, one of the most widespread housing type built on railed off suburban lots for the poor and for state employees.
 The lots of approximately 10-15 hectares were split into tiny sections on which very similar or